How to define and develop your workplace ethics

 Rules around discrimination and harassment protect certain classes of people from unfair treatment on the basis of things like race, age, disability, gender or sexuality.
 When these rules are broken, it’s very clear how an organization should behave.

-One prime example of this is bullying.
+One prime example of behavior that can escalate from unethical to illegal is bullying.
 Most people can relate to this, and almost everyone at least knows someone it has happened to.
 Bullying can happen between co-workers or it can be practiced by management against more junior staff.
-This might take the form of setting unrealistic targets that set a worker up to fail, or moving the goal-posts so that they don’t meet the objectives required for a promotion.
+This might take the form of setting unrealistic targets that set a worker up to fail, or moving the goal-posts so that they don’t meet the objectives required for promotion.
 Failing to provide training or not giving due credit for a co-worker’s contribution could also be used as a means to bully someone.

 Another common ethical gray area is the use of company technology.
 It’s common and in some businesses normalized for staff to use company-owned laptops or computers for non-work activities.
 Data from Pew shows that 77% of Americans use Facebook during work hours, for example.
 But is there an ethical difference between a quick glance at Facebook and spending hours on the site instead of working?
 What about using LinkedIn, which is a social network geared to making professional connections?

-There’s a fine line between what’s acceptable and what’s not – listening to the radio on a company machine while working might be fine, but watching films on your work machine may not be depending on the company stance.
+There’s a fine line between what’s acceptable and what’s not – listening to the radio on a company machine while working might be fine, but watching films on your work machine may not be, depending on the company's stance.
 Making connections with potential clients on LinkedIn could benefit the business – making connections via social media or dating sites, not so much.

 We’ve all encountered a situation where we’ve seen unethical behavior.
 But does it add up to a significant problem?
 And if so, how serious is it?
 The ethical culture of an organization can be very nuanced, and unless certain recognizable behaviors are being noticed and reported, it can be hard to gauge whether your company is in a healthy ethical place, or if it has started to head down a slippery slope.